 FastTrack for Small and Medium Businesses

-The PG&E ADR Program now offers a streamlined application process for small to medium office and retail business customers through the following key elements:
+The PG&E ADR Program now offers a streamlined application process for small to medium office and retail business customers (499 kW and less in peak summer demand) through the following key elements:

 - Pre-approved HVAC and lighting DR strategies